dr-rodriguez/AI-Experiments/README.md

 A repo with a variety of short prototypes using AI

 ## Projects
-- [ ] Simple AI client using LangChain and Ollama
+- [x] Simple AI client using LangChain and Ollama
-- [ ] CLI tool for AI chat
+- [x] CLI chatbot
 - [ ] Streamlit app with AI chat
 - [ ] LangChain with MCP tool
 - [ ] Creating shared RAG with LangChain
 - [ ] LangChain with RAG